tfiers/PkgGraph.jl/docs/src/bg/graphviz.md

 to a text format that can be read by a [DAG](@ref) visualization program, which then does the real work.

-We choose to use [Graphviz] `dot` as DAG visualizer (i.e. to create the actual images).
-`dot` is probably the most well known program for visualizing dependency graphs.
+We choose to use [Graphviz]'s `dot` as DAG visualizer (i.e. to create the actual images). `dot` is probably the most well known program for visualizing dependency graphs.

 This page discusses Graphviz, and some possible alternatives.